 PUBLISHERS WEEKLY

-CBA RETAILERS + RESOURCES
+CBA RETAILERS + RESOURCES on Not in the Heart

 • "This riveting, no-punches-pulled coming-of-age tale is reminiscent of Richard Bachman's (Stephen King) short story 'The Body,' which was made into the movie Stand by Me."